Please note that the shelter has a new phone number:

 Laundry detergent (He or normal)

 Donations may be dropped off at the shelter any time.
-Please just leave them by the door if no one is there.
+Please just leave them by the door if the shelter is closed.
 Thanks!

 About the Shelter